 We encourage you to contact our office if you have any questions concerning scholarships or financial aid at Florida Coastal School of Law.
 Appointments are not necessary.

-Ms. Betty Harper, Financial Aid Counselor or James Artley, Dean of Students
+Betty Harper, Financial Aid Counselor or James Artley, Assistant Dean of Student Affairs